SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 ## Initial Setup

-First, let’s create our project:
+First, let us create our project:

-Go to the folder where you want the project to be, then press “Shift” + “Right mouse click” and use “Open command window here”, then type “**npm init**” and fill the project's data as you see fit.
+Go to the folder where you want the project to be, then press "Shift" + "Right mouse click" and use "Open command window here", then type "**npm init**" and fill the project's data as you see fit.

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-16.jpg" /]

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-17.jpg" /]

-If you are using **Visual Studio Code**, then in the same console (after you have inserted all the needed information) type: “**code .**”.
+If you are using **Visual Studio Code**, then in the same console (after you have inserted all the needed information) type: "**code .**".

 This will open the editor for you.